Support Services, Adaptive Tools & Resources to Succeed on the Vocational Path

 Text displayed on video content helps increase comprehension and gives context for what is seen but not heard.

-American Sign Language interpreters can be made available to translate training or lectures for students.
+American Sign Language interpreters can translate training or lectures for students.

-Amplification devices, such as FM systems, hearing loops, or personal amplifiers, can be provided to students in a class or training environment.
+Amplification devices may include FM systems, hearing loops, and personal amplifiers.
+These can assist students in a class or training environment.